Nebulaz7/Nebulaz7/README.md

 🚀 I'm a passionate **Frontend Developer** exploring the exciting world of **AI/ML** and **Web3** technologies.

-- 👨🏽‍💻 I’m currently sharpening my skills in **Machine Learning** and building projects that bridge AI with user-friendly<h1 align="center">
+- 👨🏽‍💻 I’m currently sharpening my skills in **Machine Learning and Web 3** and building projects that bridge AI with user-friendly<h1 align="center">
   Hi there 👋, I'm Joshua Peters
 </h1>